-The three percussionists of the Bernard Woma Ensemble are all master performers in the Dagara tradition of Ghanaian music.
-Their primary instrument, the gyil, is a xylophone played by the Dagara people at funerals, seasonal festivals, religious ceremonies, and recreational gatherings.
-It is made of tuned wooden keys suspended on a wooden frame above gourd resonators.
+Members of the Bernard Woma Ensemble are all professional performers in the Dagara tradition of Ghanaian music.
+Their primary instrument, the gyil, is a xylophone played by the Dagara people at funerals rituals, seasonal cultural festivals, religious ceremonies, and recreational celebrations.
+The gyilis made of tuned wooden keys suspended on a wooden frame above gourd resonators.
 Spider egg-sack casings are stretched over holes cut in the gourds to give the instrument its distinctive buzzing sound.
-Also used by the ensemble are the kuor and aslatua.
+Also used by the ensemble are the kuor drumand other Ghanaian musical instruments.
 The kuor, a hand drum made by stretching a monitor lizard skin over the opening of a large gourd, is used to accompany Dagara xylophone music.
-The aslatua is a shaker made from two small gourds connected with a string; the sound is produced as they are struck against one another, spun around, and shaken.
-These instruments combine with Western orchestral instruments in Bernard Woma’s Gyil Jumbie Concerto and Gyil Yeru Concerto.
+These instruments are combined with Western orchestral instruments in Bernard Woma’s Gyil Jumbie Concerto and Gyil Yeru Concerto.

-The Ensemble continues to break new ground in the orchestral world and was commissioned by the Albany Symphony Orchestra in 2011 to compose and perform a second concerto for gyil and orchestra.
-Writing for the Times Union, Priscilla McLean described the premiere of Gyil Yeru Concerto as, “The tour-de-force of the evening, a dynamic, exciting concerto....So successful was this that amid a standing ovation, the Woma ensemble played an encore, to loud acclaim”.
-In 2013 the group performed with the world-renowned Philadelphia Orchestra.
+The Ensemble continues to break new ground and was commissioned by the Albany Symphony Orchestra to compose and perform a second concerto for gyil and orchestra.
+Writing for the Times Union, Priscilla McLean described the premiere of Gyil Yeru Concerto as, “The tour-de-force of the evening, a dynamic, exciting concerto....So successful was this that amid a standing ovation, the Woma ensemble played an encore, to loud acclaim.”
+In 2013 the ensembleperformed with the world-renowned Philadelphia Orchestra.
 The orchestra’s education manager, Jason Shadle, wrote that “Our audience remained captivated by the West-African sounds and traditions of the group, and patron feedback was tremendously positive.”

 The Bernard Woma Ensemble is excited to share their music with the world.
-Last year, the group presented the European Premieres of both the Gyil Yeru Concerto and Gyil Jumbie Concerto with the Berliner Symphoniker.
-This year, the group is thrilled to be presenting the African premieres of these concerti with the KwaZulu-Natal Philharmonic in Durban, South Africa.
+In 2013, the ensemblepresented the European Premieres of both the Gyil Yeru Concerto and Gyil Jumbie Concerto with the Berliner Symphoniker in Berlin, Germany.
+This year, the group presented the African premieres of these concerti with the KwaZulu-Natal Philharmonic in Durban, South Africa.
 The ensemble also regularly engages in community and educational outreach programs for all age groups including residencies at universities and colleges.